Blue and Gold

 Date: 31 Dec 2010

-Links: Subterranean Press / Book's page / Show Official Info /
+Links: Author's Website / Book's page / Show Official Info /

 Clever and versatile, he seeks escape from Phocas' urgent demand he transmute base metal to gold.
 Salonius says it can't be done, but works at the prince's command.
 We learn his checkered past and various spectacular escapes.
 An agile mind and prodigious intelligence keeps him ahead of authorities.